Project Little Oneroa

 - Use septic friendly products

 Not all products on supermarket shelves are safe for your septic system or the environment.
-Anti bacterial cleaners, bleach, disinfectants & many other chemicals can kill the micro-organisms in your septic system, causing it to fail and potentially leach runoff into our waterways.
+Anti bacterial cleaners, bleach, disinfectants & many other chemicals can kill the micro-organisms in your septic system causing it to fail, and potentially leach runoff into our waterways.

 - Care for your on-site waste water system

-Regular maintenance (hi-tech systems needs a maintenance contract and frequent servicing) & 3 yearly pump outs will ensure your system is working effectively.
+Regular maintenance (hi-tech systems need a maintenance contract and frequent servicing) & 3 yearly pump outs will ensure your system is working effectively.
 Conserving water by only doing 1 load of washing per day and spacing our showers are proactive steps you can take to avoid overloading your septic system.